 Breakfast – Keen to give our guests a hearty Scottish taste for their breakfast, we purchase our eggs, bacon, sausages, haggis & black pudding from our local butcher in Pitlochry.
 MacDonald’s butcher is a third generation family run business that sources its meat from Aberdeen, Forfar and Perth.

-When in season, our fruit bowl will flow with Scottish strawberries as well as other seasonal fruit.
 Our porridge and breakfast smoothies are made from Scottish porridge oats.
-Homemade plum jam is made with the plums from our very own garden and our mushrooms are sautéed in Scottish butter.
 All our cream and milk comes from Scottish dairies.

 We recycle rubbish, food and garden waste where possible and to reduce unnecessary waste further we ask our guests to pre-order their breakfast the night before – we have found that this works well and helps us limit food waste to the absolute minimum.